Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Introduction

-The rest of this survey is structured as follows.
-We start with a unified framework to theoretically define both medical adversarial attack and defense in Section \ref{sec:2}.
-Next, we give a detailed review of adversarial attack methods on medical machine learning systems with the taxonomy of attack scenarios (Section \ref{sec:3}).
-In Section \ref{sec:4}, we summarize and categorize existing adversarial defense methods for medical image analysis.
-Then we present benchmark evaluation results of medical attack and defense algorithms in various settings (Section \ref{sec:5}).
+The remainder of this survey is structured as follows: We start with a unified framework to formally define both medical adversarial attack and defense in Section \ref{sec:2}.
+Next, we give a comprehensive review of adversarial attack techniques targeting medical machine learning systems with a taxonomy based on the attack scenarios (Section \ref{sec:3}).
+In Section \ref{sec:4}, we summarize and categorize existing adversarial defense methods in the context of medical image analysis.
+Then, we present benchmark evaluation results of medical attack and defense algorithms in various settings (Section \ref{sec:5}).
 Lastly, we discuss current challenges and future research directions in Section \ref{sec:6}.
+A tree diagram is also presented in Figure \ref{fig:new-2} to summarize our survey and aid reader comprehension.